DataDog/watermarkpodautoscaler/README.md

 * **Scaling Delay**
 <a name="delay"></a>

 In order to avoid scaling from bursts you can use the following features: `downscaleDelayBelowWatermarkSeconds` and/or `upscaleDelayAboveWatermarkSeconds`.
 These options are specified as integers.
-The metric has to remain above or under its respective watermark for the configured duration.
+The metric(s) have to remain above or under its/their respective watermark for the configured duration.
 You can keep track of how much time is left in the status of the WPA:

 ```